desmos-labs/desmos/x/subspaces/spec/04-messages.md

 https://github.com/desmos-labs/desmos/blob/master/proto/desmos/subspaces/v2/msgs.proto#L326-L347
 ```

-The message is expected to fail if:
+It's expected to fail if:
-* The subspace does not exist;
+* the subspace does not exist;
-* The user group does not exist;
+* the user group does not exist;
-* The signer has no permission to set permissions;
+* the signer has no permission to set permissions within the group's section;
-* The permissions values are not valid;
+* the permissions values are not valid;
-* The signer is inside the user group and it is not the subspace owner.
+* the signer is inside the user group and it is not the subspace owner.

 ## Msg/DeleteUserGroup
 A user group permissions can be deleted using the `MsgDeleteUserGroup`.